AhmedNSidd/gamers-social-manager-telegram-bot/README.md

 /about -- The bot will reply with general information about itself.

 /start -- Used to start up the bot.

+/diss [username with or without @] -- Used to issue a random diss to the mentioned user.
 ```
 ## Notify Commands
 ### Send a preset message while tagging preset users